Kowloon Tong station: History

 On 1 October 1910, the KCR British Section opened, including Beacon Hill Tunnel, but without any station at Kowloon Tong.
 Kowloon Tong station on the KCR opened on 4 May 1982, serving as an interchange point with the MTR.

-On 1 October 1979, the first phase of the MTR's Modified Initial System opened to the public, including Kowloon Tong station.
-When the Tsuen Wan line opened, the Modified Initial System was split into two lines, and Kowloon Tong become a station of the newly designated Kwun Tong line.
+On 1 October 1979, the first phase of the MTR's Kwun Tong line opened to the public, including Kowloon Tong station.
+Kumagai Gumi is the main contractor under Contract 205.